-Putting up a tent with my partner beside me and my closest friends surrounding me?
-I decided to book a couple of pitches on a beautiful campsite in Sennen, Cornwall (of course) and began the search for a perfect tent.
-Putting up a tent, in my eyes, is the real test of a relationship!
-But thanks to my Easy Camp Spirit 300 three-man tent, when it came to assemble it with the help of my partner, it went up so effortlessly and (thankfully) without any signs of heated debates through gritted teeth, tent pole javelin or exasperated ‘I give up, we can sleep in the car’ statements.
-Relief!
+Putting up a tent with your significant other is a good test of the relationship.
+However, thanks to my Easy Camp Spirit 300 three-man tent, when it came to assembling it with the help of my partner it went up effortlessly and without any signs of heated debates through gritted teeth, tent pole javelin or exasperated ‘I give up, we can sleep in the car’ statements.

-With just three poles to slide in, it made for a stress-free, fast pitching and joyful experience; everything you can ask for when it comes to getting your weekend started as soon as possible.
-Within just 15-minutes of arriving at the campsite, I was sat beside my beloved in our quickly assembled, spacious porch with a cider in one hand, the sun tan lotion in the other and a glorious sea view to admire and breathe in.
+With just three poles to slide in, the Easy Camp Spirit 300 made for a stress-free, fast pitching, joyful experience; everything you can ask for when it comes to getting your weekend started as soon as possible.
+Within just 15-minutes of arriving at the campsite I was already sat in the spacious porch, rum in one hand, sun tan lotion in the other and a glorious sea view to breathe in ahead.

 “Once a year, go someplace you’ve never been before”.